-It is then suggested that the text shall make it clear that "Cryptographic algorithms to be applied to information security mechanism may be subject to national and regional regulations.
-In this International Standard, cryptographic algorithms are instantiated, and may be chosen according to specific requirements in different countries and regions."
+To conclude, China would like to propose again to add a statement in the text of 802.1AR: "Cryptographic algorithms to be applied to information security mechanism may be subject to national and regional regulations.
+In this International Standard, cryptographic algorithms are instantiated, and other internationally designed and recognized cryptographic algorithms may be chosen according to specific requirements in different countries and regions."

-IEEE 802 response to CN.1 on IEEE 802.1AR-2018 (revision to ISO/IEC/IEEE 8802-1AR:2014):
+IEEE 802 response to CN.1 on IEEE 802.1AR-2018 (ISO/IEC/IEEE FDIS 8802-1AR/Ed 2):

-1. ISO/IEC/IEEE 8802-1AR:2014 and the proposed revision in IEEE 802.1AR-2018 do not contain any statements that violate TMB Resolution 70/2018 (per point a above).
-There is no reference to any specific law, regulation or contract in this standard.
+1. ISO/IEC/IEEE 8802-1AR:2014 and the proposed revision in ISO/IEC/IEEE FDIS 8802-1AR/Ed 2 do not violate TMB Resolution 70/2018.
+There is no reference to a specific law, regulation or contract in this standard.
+It is not appropriate to reference national and/or regional regulation requirements in this Standard.

-- 2. ISO/IEC/IEEE 802.1AR-2018 (revision to ISO/IEC/IEEE 8802-1AR:2014) has chosen well-vetted, internationally designed, and recognized signature suites.
-Restricting the number of conformant signature suites is highly desirable because too many options will negatively affect interoperability. - 3.
-Emerging deployment scenarios for IEEE 802.1AR are likely to require additional signature suites.
-For interoperability reasons, new signature suites should be standardized in future amendments to IEEE 802.1AR.
-We would welcome contributions on both requirements for and the potential details of new signature suites.
-These should reference technical rationale; it is not necessary to reference national laws or regulations for the purposes of this standard.
+- 2. IEEE 802.1AR-2018 (ISO/IEC/IEEE FDIS 8802-1AR/Ed 2) has chosen well-vetted, internationally designed, and recognized signature suites.
+Contrary to the statement in CN.1 comment, the signature suites specified in the standard are not all mandatory to implement any of the signature suites may be implemented, and only one must be supported to comply with the Standard.
+Restricting the number of conformant signature suites is highly desirable because too many options will negatively affect overall interoperability. - 3.
+It is understood that emerging deployment scenarios for IEEE 802.1AR will likely require additional signature suites.
+For interoperability reasons, new signature suites may be standardized in future amendments to IEEE 802.1AR.
+We welcome contributions on both requirements for and the potential details of new signature suites.
+The contributions must reference technical rationale; it is not necessary to reference national laws or regulations for the purposes of this standard.

-China NB comment 2 on IEEE 802.1AR-2018 (revision to ISO/IEC/IEEE 8802-1AR:2014)
+China NB comment 2 on IEEE 802.1AR-2018 (ISO/IEC/IEEE FDIS 8802-1AR/Ed 2)

 This proposal is based on and implemented with IEEE 802.1X-2010, on which China NB has expressed sustained oppositions and submitted detailed comments on substantial issues (including 6N15555 etc.).
 IEEE has acknowledged the receiving of China NB's comments, but there has not been any technical improvements made on IEEE Std 802.1X and hence the defects still exist.
+China has noticed the reply in 6N16912, but the reply did not solve the technical problem mentioned about 802.1X.